Hi, I’m Christophe. I started this website as a hobby in 2010 to share my passion for swimming.

 The summer of 2003 was quite hot here in Western Europe.
 So I often went for a swim to escape the heat.
 After a while, I began rehearsing the swimming drills I had learned three years before while taking the swimming lessons mentioned above.

-Finally, after three weeks of practice, I was able to swim one length of freestyle without too much trouble.
+Finally, after three weeks of practice, I was able to swim one length of front crawl without too much trouble.
 This was a big success and motivated me to keep improving.

 One day while browsing the Internet, I stumbled across Terry Laughlin’s Total Immersion method.
 Total Immersion is remarkable in that it teaches you swimming more like an art than a sport.
 This appealed to me as I have a background in martial arts.